criteo/NinjaTurtlesMutation/README.md

 **From the repo's root, open NinjaTurtlesMutation.sln and hit F6** to build NTM with the test assembly.
-*If you doesn't want to build the test, in the Solution Explorer select all the projects except NinjaTurtles.Tests and hit Shift + F6*
+*If you doesn't want to build the test, in the Solution Explorer select all the projects except NinjaTurtlesMutation.Tests and hit Shift + F6*

 *OR to build from command-line:*